 - 5. For operation, the FlexNet inventory agent services must be configured to run as the Local System account. - 6.
-Once the FlexNet inventory agent has been successfully deployed and is reporting inventory, it is visible in the Discovery & Inventory > All Discovered Devices page.
+Once the FlexNet inventory agent has been successfully deployed and is reporting inventory, the device is visible in the Discovery & Inventory > All Discovered Devices page.
+With Agent third-party deployment, devices may not appear in this list until you run a license reconciliation process, as previously undiscovered devices are automatically added here when their reported inventory is processed.